 Prices quoted in this country dossier are in euro or Konvertibilna Marka (KM) unless otherwise specified.

-The monetary unit in Bosnia and Herzegovina is the Konvertibilna Marka (KM).
-For up to date exchange rates with your own currency visit www.oanda.com or www.xe.com.
+The monetary unit in Bosnia and Herzegovina is the Konvertibilna Marka (KM), with 1 KM divisible into 100 fening.
+For up-to-date exchange rates with your currency, visit www.xe.com.

-Most major currencies can be exchanged at banks and bureaux de change, however the pound sterling is less popular than the euro and US dollar.
+Most major currencies can be exchanged at banks and currency exchange offices, also known as bureaux de change.
+Sterling, however, is less popular than the euro and US dollar.
 Credit cards are widely accepted.
 Most banks will give cash advances on credit cards with a passport.
-Cash machines can be found in cities like Sarajevo, Mostar, Banja and Luka.
-Travellers cheques can be changed in only in selected banks.
+Cash machines can be found in cities such as Sarajevo, Mostar, and Banja Luka.
+Travellers’ cheques can be changed only in selected banks.
 Carrying cash is advisable.

-Generally people find Eastern Europe to be safe and feel confident wandering alone during the day.
-However if you are unfamiliar with an area it is recommended that you exercise more caution at night and take taxis rather than walk, especially if you are a lone female traveller.
-In some cities bag snatching can occur so always keep a firm hand/eye on your personal items.
-Petty theft is becoming increasingly common.
-If there is a safe available in your hotel it is recommended you use it for any items of value.
+Generally, people find Eastern Europe to be safe and feel confident wandering alone during the day.
+However, if you are unfamiliar with an area, we recommend that you exercise more caution at night and take taxis instead of walking.
+In some cities, bag snatching can occur, so always keep a firm hand/eye on your items.
+If a safe is available in your hotel, it is recommended that you use it to store any valuable items.

 The risk of landmines has decreased in recent years, as most mines remaining from the war are now clearly marked.
-However, visitors are still advised to exercise caution when travelling outside main cities and towns and you should be careful not to stray from roads and paved areas without an experienced guide.
-Caution should also be taken when driving at night or during winter.
-Drivers should keep to the main roads.
+However, visitors are still advised to exercise caution when travelling outside main cities and towns.
+Specifically, travellers should not stray from roads and paved areas without an experienced guide.
 There are also many abandoned houses which are booby trapped with mines, even within towns and cities so it is advisable to stay well clear.

-Vegetarians may occasionally struggle to find suitable dishes, although you may find vegetarian versions of dolma (vegetables such as peppers or aubergines stuffed with rice) and zeljanica (spinach in a flakey filo pastry), as well as plenty of pasty options, kljukuša (batter with shredded potatoes, baked) ljevača (batter with vegetables, baked),vegetable soups and salads.
+You can find vegetarian versions of dolma (vegetables such as peppers or aubergines stuffed with rice).
+We also recommend trying zeljanica (spinach in a flaky filo pastry).
+Two of my favourites are kljukuša (batter with shredded potatoes, baked) and ljevača (batter with vegetables and baked).

 We are passionate adventure travelers who want to share the world and our travel experiences with everyone…